ManasCodeXart/expo-piggy-bank/README.md

 - 🔒 **Race-safe save/animation sync** — success only shows once *both* the coin-fall animation and your `onSave` promise have resolved, whichever finishes last.
 A 3s grace timer catches a slow `onSave` after the animation ends, without ever double-firing `onDone` or `onError`
 - 🔢 **Custom keypad + quick-amount pills**, both driving a shared-value-backed `AnimatedCounter` that only re-renders on visible digit changes
 - 🧠 **TypeScript-first** — discriminated `CoinDropState` union (`'idle' | 'dropping' | 'success' | 'error'`), fully typed props
-- 🪶 **No gesture-handler dependency** — unlike the rest of the series, this one only needs Reanimated + Haptics

 ---